MalteseWarrior/GOULD--PYTHON--PORTFOLIO/NERStreamlitApp/README.md

 As an add-on to this project, there is an incorporation of transformers, sentiment analysis, and fuzzy association.
 This was in an attempt to learn more about vectorization and confidence-based generation.

 As a note, this application is specifically for locating SpongeBob-related words and statements, so please keep that in mind when inputting your text for analysis!
+Also, the visuals look the best when not in dark-mode.

 ---